-To evaluate the percentile estimates, the check points as shown in Figure 3 are used again.
-Since the true percentiles at those points are unknown, substantial additional data were collected at the check points to obtain the "nearly true" estimates for percentiles of cycle times.
-We present in Table 3 the numerical results for Prod2 with the throughput-sensitive location parameter being the empirical minimum at each throughput level.
-In Table 3, absolute deviations (defined as percentile estimates minus "true percentiles") and relative deviations (defined by (25)) of the estimated percentiles are given, and an estimate of the standard error of the percentile estimator is also provided.
+To evaluate the percentile estimates, the checkpoints as shown in Figure 3 are used again.
+Because the true percentiles at those points are unknown, substantial additional data were collected at the checkpoints to obtain the "nearly true" estimates for percentiles of cycle times.
+We present in Table 3 the numerical results for Prod2 with the throughputsensitive location parameter being the empirical minimum at each throughput level.
+In Table 3, absolute deviations (defined as percentile estimates minus "true percentiles") and relative deviations (defined by Equation (25)) of the estimated percentiles are given as well as an estimate of the standard error of the percentile estimator.